Etuate Tavai

-Ratu Etuate Tavai (1958 -1999) served as Attorney General of Fiji from 1996 to 1999.
-He also served as a Senator.
+Ratu Etuate Tavai also known as Ratu Etuate Vugakoto Tavaiqia (1958 -1999) served as Attorney General of Fiji from 1996 to 1999.
+He also served as a senator.

-He was called to eternal rest on 11 October 1999 at the relative young age of 41.
+He died on 11 October 1999 at age 41.

 Ratu Tavai was born on 20 February 1958 at Lautoka, Fiji.
-He hailed from the chiefly village of Viseisei, Vuda and was a son of the paramount chiefly family of the Vanua of Vuda.
+He hailed from the chiefly village of Viseisei, Vuda and was from the paramount chiefly family of the Vanua of Vuda.
+His father, Ratu Ilaijia Vuivuda, was a medical professional and Vice-Captain of the Fiji Rugby Union Team that first defeated Australia in 1952.

-He started his education at Vuda District School and later attended Lelean Memorial School.
-He pursued his tertiary studies at the University of the South Pacific, Laucala Campus.
-He then attended the University of Auckland, where he attained his Bachelor of Arts and Bachelors of Law.
+He attended the University of the South Pacific, Laucala Campus and also the University of Auckland, where he attained his Bachelor of Arts and Bachelors of Law.

 He began his legal career as a prosecutor at the Office of the Director of Public Prosecution.
 He then gained further legal experience in the private and public sector.

 Ratu Tavai was first elected in Parliament in 1992 and served as Minister of State in the Prime Minister's Office.
 Subsequent appointments included Minister for Information, Broadcasting and Telecommunications between 1995 and 1996 before being appointed as Attorney-General in 1996, a position he held until May, 1999.